-This QIBA Profile documents specifications and requirements to provide comparability and consistency for the use of PET imaging using 18F labeled tracers that bind to fibrillar amyloid in the brain.
+This QIBA Profile documents specifications and requirements to provide comparability and consistency for the use of PET imaging using 18F labeled tracers which target amyloid across scanners in neurologythat bind to fibrillar amyloid in the brain.
 Quantitative measurement of amyloid, a hallmark pathology of Alzheimer's disease, has become increasingly used in clinical trials for patient inclusion, evaluation of disease progression, and assessment of treatment effects.